remy/remysharp.com/public/blog/text-decoration-thickness-discrepancies.md

 ## What Safari does

 Safari doesn't animate the transition from `text-decoration-thickness: 0px` to `4px` - it just jumps into place.

 <video controls src="/images/text-decoration-thickness-safari.mp4"></video>

-## What Chrome does

-My daily browser is Firefox, but I have a tendency to (lazily) assume that things "just work" in Chrome.
-Not a great strategy, eh?

-Chrome has no animation, but moreover, a `text-decoration-thickness` of zero height is… still there.

-<video controls src="/images/text-decoration-thickness-chrome.mp4"></video>

-Ah well, I guess it's a progressive enhancement. just jumps into place.

-<video controls src="/images/text-decoration-thickness-safari.mp4"></video>